puppetlabs/puppetdb/documentation/configure.markdown

 ### `node-ttl`

-Auto-deactivate nodes that haven't seen any activity (no new catalogs, facts, etc) in the specified amount of time.
+Mark as 'expired' nodes that haven't seen any activity (no new catalogs, facts, etc) in the specified amount of time.
+Expired nodes behave the same as manually-deactivated nodes.

 You may specify the time as a string using any of the following suffixes:

     `d`  - days
     `h`  - hours